mbleron/ExcelGen/README.md

 <p align="center"><img src="./resources/banner.png"/></p>

 ExcelGen is a PL/SQL utility to create Excel files (.xlsx, .xlsb) out of SQL data sources (query strings or cursors), with automatic pagination over multiple sheets.
-It supports encryption, cell merging, various formatting options through a built-in API or CSS, table layout, formulas and defined names.
+It supports encryption, cell merging, various formatting options through a built-in API or CSS, table layout, formulas and defined names, and data validation.

 ## Content
 * [What's New in...](#whats-new-in)